SamCoVT/FOCAL65_KIM1/README.md

 the TIM monitor (which Hans has reconstructed) to recreate source for the Aresco version.

-Hans has also typed in this code to recreate the original assembly for both a KIM-1 and TIM version, and you can find his sources here: http://retro.hansotten.nl/6502-sbc/focal-65-v3d/ along with some history.
+Hans has also typed in the code to recreate the original assembly for both a KIM-1 and TIM version, and you can find his sources here: http://retro.hansotten.nl/6502-sbc/focal-65-v3d/ along with some history.